High-rise buildings tower over Birmingham, Alabama, in an aerial view of the city at sunset.

 Quaint houses sit along a quiet suburban street in Birmingham, Alabama.

-Birmingham boasts a lower cost of living than many other U.S. cities, making it an attractive option for those looking for more bang for their buck.
-The average rent in Birmingham, Alabama, is $1,149/month, 25% lower than the national average of $1,535/month.
-According to Forbes, Alabama’s average gas price as of June 24, 2024, is $3.16, 10% lower than the national average of $3.51.
+Birmingham more affordable than many other U.S. cities, making it an attractive option for those looking for more bang for their buck.
+The average rent in Birmingham, Alabama, is $1,174/month, 28% lower than the national average of $1,631/month.
+According to our Cost of Living Calculator, the average costs of groceries, housing, utilities, transportation, healthcare, and goods and services are all lower in Birmingham compared to the national average.

 Con: Limited public transportation